-You can choose the Browser or FTP option depending on the accessibility of the Brick serial connection to the SMS server.
+3 You can choose the Browser or FTP option depending on the accessibility of the Brick serial connection to the SMS platform that you are working on.

 If you can connect to the Brick serial port from your SMS Navigator or SMS Remote Navigator, you should elect to display the boot image string in your Browser.
 Or, you may choose to FTP the boot image string to a more convenient location on another machine.